heisenberg-88/NFS.ai/README.md

 latest_ver_2...
 Currently in ver_2 , this model behavees better on highways and wide roads with proper lane markings.
 Accuracy = 93.6 %
-Validation accuracy = 94.73 %
+Validation accuracy = 94.73 %                 AFTER 15 EPOCHS (Due to resource limitations)